luanpersini/nodejs-nestjs-cqs/README.md

 * AccountOperationRepository

+**Steps:**

-Step 1: The Request is received by the controller > controller calls the commandBus (new DepositCommand) Step 2: The Deposit handler that subscribed to the (Deposit Command) starts its execution (new AccountOperation).
+- Step 1: The Request is received by the controller > controller calls the commandBus (new DepositCommand)
+- Step 2: The Deposit handler that subscribed to the (Deposit Command) starts its execution (new AccountOperation).
-Step 3: The aggregate root executes its logic (accountOperation.deposit()) and define the Event that will be fired when its commited (new DepositedEvent).
+- Step 3: The aggregate root executes its logic (accountOperation.deposit()) and define the Event that will be fired when its commited (new DepositedEvent).
-Step 4: The aggregate root is saved using a repository (AccountOperationRepository.saveAccountOperation).
+- Step 4: The aggregate root is saved using a repository (AccountOperationRepository.saveAccountOperation).
-Step 5: the aggregate root is commited (accountOperation.commit) and the event is fired.
+- Step 5: the aggregate root is commited (accountOperation.commit) and the event is fired.
 The controller will now return its response.
-Step 6: The event handlers observing the fired event will execute their logic (DepositedEventHandler).
+- Step 6: The event handlers observing the fired event will execute their logic (DepositedEventHandler).
     - This happens asynchronously and doesn't return any value to the interface.
 Because of that, you must have compensating events to handle errors.
-Step 7: Operation is completed.
+- Step 7: Operation is completed.

 ## Controller